xlladdins/xll/docs/Excel4Macros/PAGE.SETUP.md

 scale, quality, head\_margin, foot\_margin, pg\_num)

 Head    specifies the text and formatting codes for the header for the current sheet .
-For information about formatting codes, see \"Remarks\" later in this topic.
+For information about formatting codes, see "Remarks" later in this topic.

 Foot    specifies the text and formatting codes for the workbook footer.